LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 **Retail Sales:**

 > - Storefront Operations: Cosmic Cakes has a physical storefront where customers can walk in and purchase cakes directly.
+The Classic cakes and Seasonal cakes are

 **Online Presence:**